 1st Month

 - Folate: This B vitamin is an absolute must during these early stages.
 It helps prevent neural tube defects in your baby’s developing brain and spinal cord.
-Load up on leafy vegetables, citrus fruits, beans, and strawberries to score your daily 600 mcg DFE folate recommended dietary intake per day.
+Load up on leafy vegetables, citrus fruits, beans, and strawberries to meet your daily 600 mcg DFE of folate, the recommended dietary intake.
+Remember, this is technically different from folic acid, which is the synthetic form of folate, not a naturally occurring form, which should be our primary focus.

 - Iron: With your blood volume increasing to keep up with the baby, your body needs more iron to produce enough oxygen-carrying red blood cells for both of you.
-It’s time to stack your plate with iron-rich foods like beef, liver, chicken, and cooked oysters.
+It’s time to stack your plate with iron-rich foods, such as beef, liver, chicken, and cooked oysters.

 - Calcium: Those tiny bones are starting to form, so you must meet calcium goals.
-Dairy products like milk, Greek yogurt, and cheese are excellent sources, but leafy greens, tofu, and chia seeds help boost non-dairy calcium, too.
+Dairy products, such as milk, Greek yogurt, and cheese, are excellent sources, but leafy greens, tofu, and chia seeds also help boost non-dairy calcium.

-Drink plenty of water to stay hydrated, and remember your prenatal vitamins to fill in any nutritional gaps!
+Drink plenty of water to stay hydrated, and remember to take your prenatal vitamins to fill any nutritional gaps.

 2nd Month